 Dentures require care just like regular teeth.
 While these dental devices are certainly strong, they are also susceptible to damage.
 If you have dentures, a proper cleaning will help extend their lifespan in the years to come.
-Follow these denture care tips to extend their lifespan and beauty.
+Follow these 7 important denture care tips to extend their lifespan and beauty.

 1. Do not Expose Your Dentures to Hot Water

 Do not place dentures in water any warmer than room temperature.
 Exposure to water at a particularly high temperature will cause your dentures to warp, become misshapen and possibly even spur the need for replacement.

 2. Keep Your Dentures Moist

 It is important to keep dentures moist.
 The failure to keep dentures moist will cause them to dry out.
 Dry dentures lose their shape.
 Thus, it is crucial to be sure to soak your dentures every single night.
 Use a denture cleanser or water for soaking.
 Ask us for more information on this process during an appointment.

 Use the right adhesive to connect your dentures to your gums.
 Failure to create a firm seal will allow small bits of food to stick in gaps and cause bad breath.
 Keep in mind the use of dentures has the potential to reduce your mouth’s production of the all-important saliva.